No Fault Divorce States

 Transformation to No Fault Divorce States

-After the Russian Revolution of 1917, the Bolsheviks introduced the topic of no fault divorce.
+After the Russian Revolution of 1917, the Bolsheviks introduced the concept of no fault divorce.
 However, in the United States, this concept became ripe only in 1953, when Oklahoma became the first state to accept this sort of divorce.
 For the next 17 years, nothing worthwhile took place in the United States regarding this divorce type.

 Roster of No Fault Divorce States